logo

 Dear Curious,

-Arming yourself with the knowledge about Hepatitis is a great way to help your mother cope with her illness and prevent the spread to others.
-Hepatitis B is a liver disease caused by the Hepatitis B virus (HBV) and causes inflammation of the liver and liver cell damage.
-Most hepatitis cases last less than one year.
-Each year, six to ten percent of Hepatitis B infections in the United States become chronic, which means that an individual continues to be highly contagious and risks developing cirrhosis of the liver and liver cancer.
-At first, individuals infected with Hepatitis B will not show any symptoms.
-Some people experience mild flu-like symptoms (i.e., fever, aches, loss of appetite, fatigue).
-As the disease progresses, many people develop temporary jaundice (a yellowing of the skin) and dark urine.
+Arming yourself with knowledge about Hepatitis is a great way to help your mother cope with her illness and prevent the spread to others.
+Hepatitis B is a liver disease caused by the Hepatitis B virus (HBV) and causes liver cell damage as well as inflammation of the liver.
+Acute hepatitis most often presents with no symptoms at all or very mild sickness.
+In rare cases symptoms become so severe that the person needs to be hospitalized.
+Acute cases typically last less than six months.
+Each year, about five percent of Hepatitis B infections in the United States (US) become chronic, which means that an individual continues to be contagious and risks developing cirrhosis of the liver and liver cancer.
+Often individuals infected with Hepatitis B won’t initially show any symptoms or experience mild flu-like symptoms such as fever, aches, loss of appetite, fatigue.
+As the disease progresses, many people develop temporary jaundice (yellowing of the skin) and dark urine.

 Though highly contagious, Hepatitis B is preventable.
-There is a vaccine for Hepatitis B that is administered in three injections over a six month period.
-Additional precautions include practicing safer sex and avoiding unsterile needles (for drugs and tattoos).
-It is strongly recommended that individuals who have had close personal contact with an infected individual be screened and vaccinated.
+There’s a vaccine for Hepatitis B that’s administered either in three injections over six months or two injections over a one month period.
+Additional precautions include practicing safer sex and avoiding unsterile needles (for drugs, tattoos, or medical procedures).
+It's strongly recommended that individuals who have had close personal contact with an infected individual be screened and vaccinated.

-According to the Centers for Disease Control and Prevention (CDC), medication is not used to treat acute Hepatitis B, but health care providers may recommend rest, adequate nutrition and fluids, and in some cases, hospitalization.
+According to the Centers for Disease Control and Prevention (CDC), medication isn’t used to treat acute Hepatitis B, but health care providers may recommend rest, adequate nutrition and fluids, and in some cases, hospitalization.
 Individuals with chronic Hepatitis B are closely monitored for liver disease and may be prescribed medications that decrease the risk of liver damage and slow down the virus.
-It is also strongly recommended that those with chronic Hep B avoid alcohol, as this could increase the risk of liver damage.
+For those with chronic Hep B, it's recommended that they avoid alcohol, as this could increase the risk of liver damage.

-With the appropriate care, your mother can hopefully lower her risk of developing liver problems and of transmitting HBV to others.
+With the appropriate care, your mother can hopefully lower her risk of developing liver problems and reduce her chances of transmitting HBV to others.

 Signature